Exabyte-io/tede/README.md

 widget.doSomeAnotherThings();
 ```

-- In steps try not to use `then` and move it inside widget:
+- In steps try reducing `then` usage and move such code inside widget:

 ```js
 // Not good, this has to be inside widget method